|

 withstand the highest levels of abuse.

-testing process involves 'firing' debris at the glass
+The testing process involves 'firing' debris at the

-surface of the doors.
-The 'debris' includes a nine-pound
+glass surface of the doors.
+The 'debris' includes

-two by four, and ball bearings.
-The test must also
+a nine-pound two by four, and ball bearings.
+The test

-survive cyclic wind testing.
-The procedures are extensive,
+must also survive cyclic wind testing.
+The procedures

-EAS Doors have passed these tests with flying colors!
+tests demanding.
+EAS Doors have passed these tests

 |